nasser-gamal/readme-example/README.md

 ```plaintext
 ?name=electronics&price=100
 ```

+**Example:**
-// Retrieves records where name is "electronics" and price is 100
+ Retrieves records where name is "electronics" and price is 100

 You can filter with operators such as `gt, gte, lt, lte, eq` to retrieve records based on conditions: